 Find more about her and Othram here.

-Carla is a guest for Season 4's Carla Walker episode where she will explain genetic genealogy and how it's used today in crime solving.
+David is a guest for Season 4's Carla Walker episode where he will explain genetic genealogy and how it's used today in crime solving.
+Other than our show, you can find David at CrimeCon or consulting on the 500th episode of Law & Order: SVU, which was inspired by the work he and Kristen are doing at Othram Labs.

 SANE Nurse / Forensic Nurse